-In the modern day, the opportunities to delve into the history of public interactions with a business has grown.
+In the modern day, the opportunities to delve into the history of public interactions with a business have grown.
 Today, between a third and half of customers use online research and reviews when making a decision.

-We’ve covered more aspects of why reviews are important. to keep the feedback loop functional for your business, you need to know how to respond to negative reviews.
+We’ve covered more aspects of why reviews are important.
+To keep the feedback loop functional for your business, you need to know how to respond to negative reviews.
 This guide will explain the essential ways to, and not to, react to reviews.

 How to Respond to Negative Reviews Dos